UNTOLD PERSONAL STORIES BROUGHT TO LIFE

 As an ongoing initiative designed to scale, Courtroom 600 will serve teachers, students, and history enthusiasts for generations to come.

-Please help us teach the important story of Nuremberg.
+Please help us tell the stories and teach lessons from Nuremberg.

 Courtroom 600 founder and Nuremberg descendant, Laurie Pasler.